Murdo-C/captainmurdo.github.io/_collections/favorite-books.md

 excerpt: "A curated list of books that have left a lasting impression, organized by genre and year."
 ---

+*This collection is maintained alongside my [reading list](https://murdo.xyz/reading), where you can find a complete chronological record of my reading history.*

 A personal collection of books I've particularly enjoyed and would recommend to others.
 Books are marked as recommended based on their impact, enjoyability, and lasting influence on my thinking.

 ## Fiction